Beyond Likes and Shares: 5 Facebook Strategies for Modern Student Housing

 Aside from being the most coveted demographic, they’re also the most baffling for a traditional multifamily industry to understand.
 Compared to the generations before them, changing lifestyle preferences are beginning to propel several trends in multifamily development.

-Gen Z is poised to rent longer than generations before them, and oftentimes by choice.
+Gen Z is poised to rent longer than generations before, often by choice.
 If you compare it to the millennial generation, who waited longer to get married and start a family, Gen Z is expected to follow in a similar path.
 This trend will undoubtedly extend their rental lifetime well into their professional years.

 5. More tour options and an adaptable leasing process